Fritz Wedel Jarlsberg: Personal life

 He was the author of Reisen gjennem Livet (1932) and 1905 og Kongevalget (1946).
 He became a knight of the Order of St. Olav in 1892 and also held a number of foreign orders.
 Wedel Jarlsberg Land on the southwestern part of Spitsbergen in Svalbard is named after him.

-Wedel Jarlsberg vacated his Paris residence in Paris in 1940 when the German Military invaded France.
-He and his wife relocated to Lisbon, Portugal where he died during 1942.
+While he was posted to Paris, he and his wife acquired a private residence in the city.
+At his retirement in 1930, they simply kept on living in Paris instead of moving back to either of their home countries.
+In 1940, when the German forces invaded France, he and his wife relocated to Lisbon, Portugal, where he was widowed for the second time in 1941, and died in 1942.